Art in Rome, Italy

 All students will purchase their own plane ticket to Rome.
 Plan to arrive on May 15 and depart on June 15 or later.

-Students take two classes, earning 6 credit hours, while studying Roman culture, history, art and architecture through hands-on study approach.
-In addition to in-class and studio research Art in Rome offers rich experiences consisting of site visits, gallery and museum tours, day trips and overnight trips within central Italy.
+Students take two classes, earning six credit hours, while studying Italian culture, history, art, and architecture through hands-on study approach.
+In addition to in-class and studio research Art in Rome offers rich experiences consisting of site visits, gallery and museum tours, day trips and overnight trips within Italy.

 - Elementary Italian course (Non-Credit)

-Included: Tuition (instruction, use of classrooms and labs), orientation, guided bus tour of city, welcome & farewell dinners, some meals, educational materials, tickets to most major museums and palazzos, student card, cell phone for Italy, internet access, emergency travel/health insurance, housing (two & three bedroom apartments), field trips and excursions inside and outside of Rome (including overnight stay in Florence).
+Included: Course credit (instruction, use of classrooms and labs), orientation, city tours, welcome & farewell dinners, tickets to most major museums and palazzos, student card, internet access, emergency travel/health insurance, housing (two & three bedroom apartments), field trips and excursions inside and outside of Rome (including overnight stay in Florence).

-Not included: Airfare, transfers, some meals, Auburn Abroad Fee both for AU and non-AU students ($657), passport cost (approximately $135), art supplies, personal expenses.
+Not included: Airfare, transfers, meals, Auburn Abroad Fee both for AU and non-AU students ($657), passport cost (approximately $150), art supplies, personal expenses.
 For non-AU students, there is a non-included transient student application fee of $50.

 Refund Policy: Review program fees and refund policy.
 Upon admission to this program, you will be responsible for payment of these fees.
 Refunds will be made based on the withdrawal and cancellation dates listed below.